 I’ve encouraged other readers to leverage SocketSite’s negative articles when making an offer as well.
 Many have had great success getting better deals as well.

-In 2020, we know that real estate is very strong across the country and in many parts of San Francisco due to record-low mortgage rates and the NASDAQ, which is up 25% for the year.
+In 2023, we know real estate across the country has done very well since the pandemic began due to record-low mortgage rates and the NASDAQ, which was up huge in 2020 and 2021.
 Tens of thousands of people working at Facebook, Google, Apple, and Tesla are much richer after the pandemic began.
 And some of these people are buying homes and upgrading.

 There are countless examples of massive overbids and record-high prices, particularly on the western side of San Francisco.
 But Socketsite won’t feature these huge overbids.
 Instead, it will focus on condos and properties with issues that sell below asking.